 There are, we have discovered, three distinct products on this list: the ‘scissor’ type cuticle nippers, the liquids that soften the cuticles, and this type, which is the ‘pusher’ version with a small, fixed v-shaped blade.
 Which you want is up to you, but if it’s this type it would appear you can’t go wrong with this one, as you get two pusher type cuticle trimmers for a very sensible price.
 They may be plastic, but they have metal blades.

-We have on our list three distinct product types, each intended to be used where cuticles are concerned.
+We have on our list three best cuticle product types, each intended to be used where cuticles are concerned.
 It’s important you understand what each one does, so let’s have a brief description of them:

 Cuticle Clippers – this is the ‘scissor’ type of cuticle cutter, the genuine article that comes with twin sharp blades.
-They cut by way of placing the blades over the cuticles, and pressing the handles ‘just as you would a pair of scissors!
+They cut by way of placing the blades over the cuticles, and pressing the handles ‘just as you would a pair of scissors to remove cuticles.
 All of those on our list are made from stainless steel and are of the same size.

 Cuticle Pusher – this type resembles a ling handle with a very small pair of fixed v-shaped blades on the end.
 The idea is you ‘push’ the device against the cuticles and it cuts them away.
 Perhaps not as efficient as the above, they nevertheless have their place in a beauty tool kit and tend to be very cheap.

-Cuticle Lotions – also among the list are a few examples of cuticle softener lotion.
+Cuticle Lotions – also among the list are a few examples of cuticle softener lotion such as the cuticle lotion we featured by Sally Hansen.
 These do not remove the cuticles.
-They are used to soften up hardened skin areas, which can then be cut using one of the above.
+They are used to soften up hardened skin areas and dead skin, which can then be cut using one of the above.
 We must add, life is a lot easier when you use a lotion in conjunction with a cutter.

-So, now we have that cleared up, let’s see if we can wrap this up!
+So, now we have that cleared up the 3 best types of cuticle remover, let’s see if we can wrap this up!

 We hope we’ve helped you get the package right, so take care of those cuticles and you’ll enjoy lovely healthy hands.